bartelsk/PowerDesigner/Repository/Samples/UserAndGroupSamples/README.md

 - `EditPortalExtensions`: create and edit custom properties in PowerDesigner Web

 When there are no explicit rights available, the right `None` is used.

+Permissions can be combined to set multiple rights at once by `OR`-ing them together.
+The following snippet shows how to set the `Connect` and `FreezeVersions` rights in one go:

+`UserOrGroupRightsEnum` rights = `UserOrGroupRightsEnum.Connect` | `UserOrGroupRightsEnum.FreezeVersions`;

 These permissions can be found in the [UserOrGroupRightsEnum](../../Common/Enums.cs) enum.